As an ancient practice, accounting is bound to experience changes in the technology it uses.

 Plus, through collaboration, you can also prevent different types of accounting errors by having another accountant go over the data.

 Other relevant cloud-based accounting technologies are web-based software geared for accounting.
-They have bookkeeping functions, automated billing, payments processing, invoice scheduling — essentially, the whole gamut of accounting work.
+They have bookkeeping functions, automated billing, payments processing, and invoice scheduling — essentially, the whole gamut of accounting work.

 Examples of cloud-based accounting software are: